866-386-6110 makercommons@psu.edu

 Slicer settings window

-The three settings that can be changed are Layer Height, Wall Thickness, and Infill Density percentage.
+The three settings that can be changed are Layer thickness(mm), Perimeters, and Infill Density (%).
 To make things easier, we have loaded a Default (PLA) slicing profile based on print settings that Maker Commons has found to be a good balance between print speed and efficient filament usage.
 If you’d like to change these settings, it is better to do so on a second version, or iteration, of your print so you can compare how the settings have changed your object.

 Slice and Toolpath preview button

-This will convert your .stl file to a .gcode print file, optimized for our Dremel 3D45 printers, and bring up a preview window that lets you see how your model will print.
-It also estimates how many grams of filament your 3D print will use.
+This will convert your .stl file to a .gcode print file optimized for our Prusa MK4 printers, and bring up a preview window that lets you see how your model will print and also lets you see how supports (in pink) have been added to your model.
+It also estimates how many grams of filament your 3D print will use and the approximate print time.

 Preview Window